tarekmonjur/design-principles-patterns/readme.md

 }
 ```

 #### But let's think about how this code change over request to take banana pancake off the menu, perhaps its poor selling.
-Likewise request to add new pancake to the menu list.

-**So overtime we are going to end up with all the code that is selecting the type of pancake to instantiate that's going to keep changing with every new requirement that we have.**
+Likewise request to add new pancake to the menu list.So overtime selecting the type of pancake to instantiate that's going to keep changing with every new requirement that we have.

 ### Create independant factory:

-#### we have to find what is varying and pull it out into its own self-container, so that we can change or update that on its own.
+we have to find what is varying and pull it out into its own self-container, so that we can change or update that on its own.
 So looking at the code and see that the part1 is actully is vary and part2 does not vary.

 ```
 public class SimplePancakeFactory {